are Consular Services?

 - Provide assistance and guidance to foreign representatives regarding their nationals in South Africa;

-do Consular Officers not render to South African citizens?
+do Consular Officers NOT render to South African citizens?

 - Secure a release from prison/detention;

-- Intervene in court and legal proceedings (in foreign countries);
+- Intervene in court and legal proceedings (in foreign countries); to get South African nationals out of prison, on bail or an early trail;

 - Give legal advice;